javascript-tutorial/en.javascript.info/1-js/4-object-basics/02-garbage-collection/article.md

 Modern engines implement advanced algorithms of garbage collection.

+A general book "The Garbage Collection Handbook: The Art of Automatic Memory Management" (R. Jones at al) covers some of them.

-If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection), and [V8 blog](http://v8project.blogspot.com/) also publishes articles about changes in memory management from time to time.
-Also you'd better prepare yourself by learning about V8 in general and read the blog of [Vyacheslav Egorov](http://mrale.ph) who worked as one of V8 engineers.
+If you are familiar with low-level programming, the more detailed information about V8 garbage collector is in the article [A tour of V8: Garbage Collection](http://jayconrod.com/posts/55/a-tour-of-v8-garbage-collection).

+[V8 blog](http://v8project.blogspot.com/) also publishes articles about changes in memory management from time to time.
+Naturally, to learn the garbage collection, you'd better prepare by learning about V8 internals in general and read the blog of [Vyacheslav Egorov](http://mrale.ph) who worked as one of V8 engineers.
 I'm saying: "V8", because it is best covered with articles in the internet.
 For other engines, many approaches are similar, but garbage collection differs in many aspects.

 In-depth knowledge of engines is good when you need low-level optimizations.
 It would be wise to plan that as the next step after you're familiar with the language.